Dr Matthias Wienroth

 Since 2015, I have provided fora for scientific practitioners to learn more about social and ethical aspects of forensic genetics, aiming to enhance practitioners’ capacity for ethical deliberation in their scientific work.

-I have taught on social, ethical & regulatory aspects of forensic technologies uses in the criminal justice system on B.Sc. and M.Sc. programmes in Forensic Science.
+I have taught on social, ethical & regulatory aspects of forensic technologies uses in the criminal justice system on B.Sc. and M.Sc. programmes in Forensic Science (2013-2016); and on social and ethical aspects of genetics and genomics in clinical contexts on an M.Res. programme for Neuromuscular Diseases (2017) and on an M.Sc. programme for Genomic Medicine (2018).

 - Wienroth M, Caffrey L, Wolfe C, McKevitt C. Patient-initiated recruitment for clinical research: Evaluation of an outpatient letter research statement.
-Health Expectations 2018, e-pub ahead of print.
+Health Expectations 2018, 21(2), 494-500.

 - Wienroth M, Goldschmidt P. Facilitating creative equality in art-science: A methodological experiment.
 Leonardo 2017, 50(1), 42-46.